smithjd/sql-pet/docs/11-elementary-queries.md

 ## Downloading the data from the database

+As we show later on, the database serves as a store of data and as an engine for subsetting, joining, and doing computation.
+We begin with simple extraction, or "downloading" data.

+### Finding out what's there

-We've already seen the simplest way of getting a list of tables in a database with `DBI` functions to list tables and fields:
+We've already seen the simplest way of getting a list of tables in a database with `DBI` functions that  list tables and fields.
+Here are the (public) tables in the database:

 ```r
 DBI::dbListTables(con)